venables/gitpic-hook/README.md

         git clone https://github.com/venables/gitpic-hook.git

 2. Copy your gitpic API key to your local machine.
-You can get your API key by signgin in to http://www.gitpic.io and clicking your username in the top right.
+You can get your API key by signing in to http://www.gitpic.io.

         touch ~/.gitpic-api-key
         echo "API_KEY_FROM_GITPIC" > ~/.gitpic-api-key